-The “killer clown” continues to shock and horrify, 28 years after his execution.
+The “killer clown” continues to shock and horrify, decades after his execution.

 When it comes to true crime history, John Wayne Gacy stands out as an especially nightmarish serial rapist, torturer, and murderer.

 Since his arrest in December 1978, the Chicago-area slayer of at least 33 boys and young men has continually sickened and fascinated the public both with the scope and the sadism of his crimes, as well as his proclivity for dressing up as a circus-styled funnyman called “Pogo the Clown.”

 As a result, many facts are well known about John Wayne Gacy and his atrocities, especially among true crime aficionados.

 Among such lore is the severe sexual and physical abuse Gacy suffered as a child, his early professional work in a mortuary, his local community involvement that led to a photograph with First Lady Rosalynn Carter, and how he lured young victims to his home where he tricked them into being bound, and then raped and murdered them before burying their bodies in a crawlspace.

 Let’s take a look at some of the lesser-known facts about the “killer clown” and his legacy of real-life horror.